pypy/pypy.org/posts/2022/06/record-known-result.rst

 .. _`¹`:

+In fact, there is not really a concept of "variable" at all, instead all variables are identical with the operations that produce them.

+.. _`²`:

-¹ Some details on the hand-waving: replacing ops with other ops is implemented using a union-find__ data-structure to efficiently allow doing arbitrary replacements.
+² Some details on the hand-waving: replacing ops with other ops is implemented using a union-find__ data-structure to efficiently allow doing arbitrary replacements.
 These replacements need to influence the lookup in the ``seen_calls`` dict, so in practice it's not even a dictionary at all.
 Another